FelipeSchreiber/curriculum_vitae_agent/README.md

 - 📲 Triggers a **push notification** via Pushover.
 - 📧 Receives an **automatic email with Felipe’s CV** attached.
 - 📚 Can ask questions about Felipe’s **thesis, academic, and professional projects** via Retrieval-Augmented Generation (RAG).
 - 🛡️ Has sensitive or inappropriate questions safely **logged** without leaking personal data.
+- ✨ All outgoing emails are **guarded and formatted** for professionalism and safety.
 </div>

 ---